freightlive/bumbal-geocode/README.md

 $google_provider = new \BumbalGeocode\Providers\Google\GoogleGeoProvider('google_maps_api_key', NULL, $google_precision_analyser);
 ```

-This means that in the final combined result, the result of the `getValueAddressComponentsSimilarity` method will be valued five times as much as the result of `getValueResultTypes`.
+This means that in the final combined result, the result of the `getValueAddressComponentsSimilarity` method will be valued five times as high as the result of `getValueResultTypes`.

 Weight keys that aren't set will have a default value of 0.0, the corresponding method will not be executed.

-## Tweaking the GeoCoding Results